FvS Wealth Price Index for Germany

 What is the FvS Wealth Price Index?

 The Flossbach von Storch (FvS) Wealth Price Index measures the price development of the assets held by German households.
 The index corresponds to the weighted price development of real and financial assets owned by German households.
-In addition to real estate and business wealth, real assets also include durable consumer goods as well as collectibles and speculative items.
-Financial assets are divided into shares, bonds, saving deposits as well as other financial assets.
-Real estate is by far the largest category (63.7 %), followed by business wealth (11.7 %) and cash holdings (10.5 %).
+Real assets consist of real estate (64%) and business wealth (12%) as well as consumer durables (3%) and collectibles and speculative items (<1%).
+Financial assets are broken down into savings and demand deposits (10 %), shares (5 %), bonds (5 %) and other financial assets (<1 %).
+A detailed description of the methodology can be found in the appendix.

-In addition, construction, renovation and energy costs, coupled with stricter regulations for heating systems and a low level of new construction activity, also put pressure on property prices.
+In addition to the interest rate-related price changes, construction, renovation and energy costs coupled with stricter regulations for heating systems put pressure on prices.
+The fall in prices was cushioned by a continuing shortage of supply and a low level of new construction activity.
 The current weakness in economic growth is also having an impact on commercial real estate.

-The price of other financial assets, which is measured by the price of gold and commodities traded on the stock exchange, rose by +2.4% compared to the end of the previous year.
-While the price of gold rose over all four quarters, commodity prices fell in three of the last four quarters.
+The price of other financial assets, which is measured by the price of gold and commodities traded on the stock exchange, rose by +8.2% compared to the end of the previous year.
+The price of gold in particular rose by +11.6 %, driven by high demand from China and various central banks, among other things, while commodities rose by +3.9 %.

 The prices for savings and demand deposits remain unchanged by definition.